What is a rebar?

 One common practice is to maximize the 6% weight tolerance allowed by PNS 49 for each steel bar.
 Since weight deviations of 2% – 3% occur during the rolling process, undersized steel bars are included in the production batch.
 Another practice is the use of unsuitable raw materials to produce steel bars that are too brittle and cannot pass bending tests under laboratory conditions.
 Still another practice is passing a lower grade off as a higher grade by switching the color coding of the steel bar.
 A rule of thumb is never to buy from a manufacturer whose selling price is more than 2% lower than other competitors.
 The savings involved are not commensurate to the risk.

-How do you measure the diameter of a ribbed bar?
+How do you measure the diameter of a rebar?

-The nominal diameter of a bar, say 16 mm, refers to the mean nominal diameter of the total cross sectional area of the bar.
-That is, it is a theoretical diameter which cannot be accurately measured using a rule, caliper or micrometer.
-It can only be measured by accurately weighing and measuring a length of bar and calculating the mean diameter from these measurements.
+The diameter of a bar, say 16 mm, refers to the mean nominal diameter of the cross sectional area of the bar, core and deformations included.
+It is a theoretical diameter which cannot be directly measured using a ruler, caliper or micrometer.
+This theoretical diameter is controlled by the mass variation and the height of lugs of a rebar.
+See MASS VARIATION and DEFORMATION in our Technical Specifications.

-Surface rusting of reinforcing bars or mesh does not effect the performance of the steel.
-In fact, surface rusting can increase the bond of the steel to the concrete.
+Superficial rusting of rebars does not affect its performance.
+In fact, surface rust can increase the bond of the bar to the concrete.
 However, prolonged surface rusting can eventually lead to pitting of the steel and this may lead to a weakening of the steel section.
 Suspect steel can be checked by weighing a cleaned sample to check that the section is not below the lower unit mass tolerance and tensile testing undertaken to ensure that the physical properties are still above the minimum requirements.

 What is the smallest bend radius that we can bend a bar?

-The PNS 49 Standard sets out the minimum pin diameter for the bend radii of the various sizes and grade of rebars.
+PNS 49 specifies the minimum pin diameter for the inside bend diameters of the various rebar sizes and grades.
 See PIN DIAMETER in our Technical Specifications.